TruFoox/Roblox-Automessage-bot/README.md

 Discord Username - TruFoox
 (I will not help you if you do not know the basics of setting it up. i will only help if you are having issues with setup or misc problems)

+YOUR COOKIES NEED TO BE EMAIL VERIFIED TO SEND MESSAGES

 This bot allows you to scrape a group's members for people who have their DMs open on Roblox and then send them all a custom message

 This was originally made for my own usage, but ive since retired it.
 Now, im putting the code here for anyone to use.
 However, because I was not planning on giving this code to anyone else, the code contains no comments and the instructions are pretty bad